Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Banyo was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Banyo was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups are English (26.5%), Australian (25.3%), and Irish (9.7%).
-Some ethnic groups have notable divergences in representation: New Zealanders make up 1.2% of Banyo's population compared to 1.0% regionally, Maori at 0.9%, and French at 0.6% versus the regional average of 0.5%.
+For ancestry, the top three groups were English (26.5%), Australian (25.3%), and Irish (9.7%).
+Some ethnic groups showed notable divergences: New Zealand was overrepresented at 1.2% in Banyo versus 1.0%, Maori at 0.9% versus 0.9%, and French at 0.6% compared to the region's 0.5%.

 Frequently Asked Questions - Diversity